grahambarrgraham/concept-tagger/README.md

 - OpenNLP concurrency - it is not clear whether the parser is thread-safe, and so a pool of parsers may be required for concurrent use.
 - The 35MB OpenNLP model binary should be downloaded as part of the build, not included in the code.

+# Performance Testing

+All tests :
+* used an input concept file contain 1M UUIDs plus the handful of test Concepts ("East Asian" etc)
+* used the basic algorithm of take all sub-sequences from the sentence of lengths 1 and 2 (NLP tests also make use of this)

+The performance test dimentions :
+* Use of NLP parser or not
+* Use of short or long input sentences
+* Use of a parallel or sequential map function when looking up the concepts
+* Running multiple sentences parses in concurrently or sequence

+The results show :
+* there was no uplift from parallelisation, even for long sentences which was a surprise and would need further investigation.
+* NLP processing is pretty slow
+* the algorithm is very inefficient for long sentences, but performs well for short ones

+1. sequential-short-sentences : (Sequential-uuid-1M.txt-WordAndWordPairExtractor) took 921 ms for 70000 sentences.
+Sentences per second : 76004
+2. concurrent-short-sentences : (Sequential-uuid-1M.txt-WordAndWordPairExtractor) took 1348 ms for 70000 sentences.
+Sentences per second : 51928
+3. concurrent-short-sentences : (Parallel-uuid-1M.txt-WordAndWordPairExtractor) took 1403 ms for 35000 sentences.
+Sentences per second : 24946
+4. sequential-short-sentences : (Parallel-uuid-1M.txt-WordAndWordPairExtractor) took 2330 ms for 35000 sentences.
+Sentences per second : 15021
+5. concurrent-long-sentences : (Sequential-uuid-1M.txt-WordAndWordPairExtractor) took 2500 ms for 500 sentences.
+Sentences per second : 200
+6. sequential-long-sentences : (Parallel-uuid-1M.txt-WordAndWordPairExtractor) took 518 ms for 100 sentences.
+Sentences per second : 193
+7. concurrent-long-sentences : (Parallel-uuid-1M.txt-WordAndWordPairExtractor) took 525 ms for 100 sentences.
+Sentences per second : 190
+8. sequential-long-sentences : (Sequential-uuid-1M.txt-WordAndWordPairExtractor) took 2968 ms for 500 sentences.
+Sentences per second : 168
+9. concurrent-short-sentences : (Sequential-uuid-1M.txt-NlpNounPhraseExtractor) took 671 ms for 70 sentences.
+Sentences per second : 104
+10. sequential-short-sentences : (Sequential-uuid-1M.txt-NlpNounPhraseExtractor) took 1013 ms for 70 sentences.
+Sentences per second : 69